 18th February 2014 - Monthly Luncheon meeting.
 The speaker was Lac Perera who is a partner in the St Jame's

-Place company and she specialises in Inheritance Tax.
+Place company and she specializes in Inheritance Tax.

-21st January 2014 -Todays lunch This was followed by a talk by Christine Whetstone on voluntary Prison Visitors, their job and Responsibilities.
-She was based for a long while at Holloway Prison.
+21st January 2014 -Todays lunch was followed by a talk by Christine Whetstone on voluntary Prison Visitors, their job and Responsibilities.

-10th December 2013 - 11am bimonthly Committee meeting (Note Change of Date) 12.15 for 1pm Special Christmas Luncheon with all the trimmings
+10th December 2013 - 11am bimonthly Committee meeting Special Christmas Luncheon with all the trimmings

 28th November 2013 - Thursford Christmas Show -

-19th November 2013 - 11am bi-monthly Committee Meeting cancelled - extra meeting held in October12.15 for 1pm Luncheon This was follwed by the AGM
+19th November 2013 - Luncheon This was followed by the AGM

 17th November 2013 - 12.15 pm for 1pm - Ladies Christmas Lunch - at Cheshunt (usual venue) Choice of 3 starters, 3 main courses, 3 desserts, tea/coffee and mince pies.
 Another excellent meal in perfect surroundings.